What is chytrid fungus?

 Tasmania supports 11 frog species

 with three of these species, the Tasmanian Tree Frog, the Tasmanian Froglet and the Moss Froglet, found nowhere else in the world.
-These precious species are at risk from the disease.
-In addition, two other frog species, the Green and Golden Frog and the Striped Marsh Frog, are already threatened in Tasmania.
-Chytrid infection has the potential to devastate these, and other frog populations.
+In addition, two other frog species, the Green and Golden Frog and the Striped Marsh Frog, are listed as threatened in Tasmania.
+Chytrid infection has the potential to impact these species, and other frog populations.
+Despite the presence of chytrid in Tasmania for at least 20 years there has been no major decline in the distribution of our frogs species, although deaths to individal frogs due to chytrid have been reported.
+Chytrid appears to be absent from large parts of the Tasmanian Wilderness World Heritage Area and this may have protected populations of our endemic species.

 What does an infected frog look like?